 If, like me, you love your sunsets, then the west coast is the place to be and there are a couple of options if you are staying on the east coast as we were.

-One of the most popular island activities is snorkelling and you can either take a trip to the best spots around the three islands, go on a glass bottom boat or hire a mask and snorkel and do it yourself off the beach – the latter is what we chose to do.
+One of the popular island activities is snorkelling and you can either take a trip to the best spots around the three islands, go on a glass bottom boat or hire a mask and snorkel and do it yourself off the beach.
+The latter is what we chose to do.
 There are a few popular snorkelling spots around the island but one of the best for finding turtles is on the north coast (by La Moomba restaurant).

 When the tide was high, we swam out from shore into the warm, crystal clear calm waters and found a turtle swimming near a giant barracuda – we didn’t know which one to look at!
 During our 30 minute swim, we also saw pufferfish, a lone batfish, butterfly fish, Moorish idols, a small school of sergeant majors and a small school of surgeon fish.
 Not bad at all.